What is your favorite type of dog?

 But, why?

-What makes them so special, and different?
+What makes them so special and different?

-Origin and History
+Origin And History

-In the mid-19th century, people in Europe began to attempt to standardize dog breeds.
+In the mid-19th century, people in Europe began to attempt to standardise dog breeds.
 One such citizen was particularly interested in finding the perfect working dog.
 The man was named Max von Stephanitz, and he had been a Calvary captain.

 When Stephanitz came upon what he considered to be a perfect specimen of a working dog, he purchased it and registered it as, you guessed it, the very first German Shepherd.

 Soldiers returning from battle spoke highly of the breed that had helped them in battle.
-They have become wildly popular and then declined since then, only to become popular again, over the years.
+They have become wildly popular and then declined since then, only to become popular again over the years.

 The German Shepherd is strong and shows very well.
-They are athletic and agile, smart and loyal – ideal competition dogs who will do what their owner needs them to do in the heat of the moment.
+They are athletic and agile, smart and loyal—ideal competition dogs who will do what their owner needs them to do in the heat of the moment.

 This is how they have managed to work their way into the hearts of so many people over the years.

-Roles as a Working Dog
+Roles As A Working Dog

 It seems that German Shepherds are born ready to serve the public, work hard, and help their owners.

 They are some of the most easily trained dogs that you will ever meet.
-Their goal is always to make their “pack leader” happy and they will go to great lengths to make sure that happens.
+Their goal is always to make their “pack leader” happy, and they will go to great lengths to make sure that happens.

 It is an unfortunate reality that some people believe German Shepherds to be aggressive or violent animals.
 The truth is, they are highly intelligent and incredibly strong.